Skip to content

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 3.2.1, Melbourne Water considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 3.2.1, Melbourne Water considered how environmental flows could support values and uses, including:

 • water-based recreation (such as kayaking, canoeing, fishing and swimming)